LoyolaChicagoBooks/introcs-csharp/rst/lab-number-game.rst

    In case you are wondering, we are creating a *new object* of the *class* ``Random`` which serves as the random number generator.
-We'll cover this in more detail when we get to the Classes and Objects section.
+We'll cover this in more detail when we get to the :ref:`classes` chapter.
 Here is some illustration in csharp.
 Your answers will not be the same!  ::

       csharp> Random r = new Random();